xbyym/DLSR/README.md

 [Diffusion-based Multi-layer Semantic Reconstruction for Unsupervised Out-of-Distribution Detection](https://arxiv.org/abs/2411.10701) (NeurIPS 2024)

 ## Abstract

 Unsupervised out-of-distribution (OOD) detection aims to identify out-of-domain data by learning only from unlabeled In-Distribution (ID) training samples, which is crucial for developing a safe real-world machine learning system.
-Current reconstruction-based method provides a good alternative approach, by measuring the reconstruction error between the input and its corresponding generative counterpart in the pixel/feature space.
-However, such generative methods face the key dilemma, \$i.e.\$, *improving the reconstruction power of the generative model, while keeping compact representation of the ID data.* To address this issue, we propose the diffusion-based layer-wise semantic reconstruction approach for unsupervised OOD detection.
+Current reconstruction-based methods provide a good alternative approach by measuring the reconstruction error between the input and its corresponding generative counterpart in the pixel/feature space.
+However, such generative methods face the key dilemma, \$i.e.\$, *improving the reconstruction power of the generative model while keeping a compact representation of the ID data.* To address this issue, we propose the diffusion-based layer-wise semantic reconstruction approach for unsupervised OOD detection.
 The innovation of our approach is that we leverage the diffusion model's intrinsic data reconstruction ability to distinguish ID samples from OOD samples in the latent feature space.
 Moreover, to set up a comprehensive and discriminative feature representation, we devise a multi-layer semantic feature extraction strategy.
-Through distorting the extracted features with Gaussian noises and applying the diffusion model for feature reconstruction, the separation of ID and OOD samples is implemented according to the reconstruction errors.
+By distorting the extracted features with Gaussian noises and applying the diffusion model for feature reconstruction, the separation of ID and OOD samples is implemented according to the reconstruction errors.
 Extensive experimental results on multiple benchmarks built upon various datasets demonstrate that our method achieves state-of-the-art performance in terms of detection accuracy and speed.

 ## Environment